-The Doris McCarthy Gallery is open and welcoming visitors with regular gallery hours.
+The Doris McCarthy Gallery is now open and welcoming visitors.

 If you have any questions, please email firstname.lastname@example.org.